georgeracu/georgeracu.github.com/_includes/presentations/testing-spring-boot-microservice.md

 <hr/>

-* No field injection: all fields should be injected via constructor
+* No field injection
-* No field value injection: all values should be injected via constructor
+    * All fields should be injected via constructor
+    * Makes it easy to contruct objects with mocks
+    * Constructor field injection promotes immutability [Spring docs](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-basics)
 * Objects used in one layer should not be shared with other layers: REST, domain and persistence
-* Mappers should be used to translate between layers (and should be unit tested)
+* Mappers should be used to translate between layers (and should be unit tested!)
 * Request objects should not be reused as response objects at the REST layer
 * Fields should be final
-* Keep the number of fields low (max 5)
+* Keep the number of fields low (max 5), to avoid cognitive complexity

 ---